Customer Experience and Technology

 2. Be Upfront About How You Get Your Information

 There’s a line between thoughtful and creepy, and you don’t want to cross it.
 Make sure that you’re upfront about how you got your customer’s information and how you’re using it.
-Consider a note that says something like, “Because you enjoyed peanuts the last time you stayed with us, we’ve stocked them in your fridge again.”
-The message clarifies when you got that information and, most importantly, that you care about making sure they have the best experience possible.
+Consider a note.
+“Because you enjoyed peanuts the last time you stayed with us, we’ve stocked them in your fridge again.”
+The message clarifies when you got that information.
+More importantly, it shows you care about making sure they have the best experience possible.

 3. Take Advantage of the IoT